mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 Anyway, even though I was down for several days the problem only took 45 seconds to fix.
 The delay was simply because I had to physically get to my machine (in my garage) and hook up a keyboard and monitor to it.
 All set now.

-<strong>Holidays - </strong>Sarah and I are traveling to Ohio for the holidays (that'd be a good time to steal my webserver!
+**Holidays - **Sarah and I are traveling to Ohio for the holidays (that'd be a good time to steal my webserver!
 Keep in mind that it's 7 years old and a piece of crap, though).
 We are getting pretty close to calling it quits as far as the "let's go to every family and do a full Christmas with all of them" thing.
 We really love seeing family and doing Christmas with each of them (Sarah's mom, Sarah's dad, My mom, my dad) but our interstate-fragmented families, it's getting too hard.
 I think the problem will soon be that in an effort to enjoy Christmas with everyone, we'll in fact not enjoy Christmas with *anyone* (and annoy others, too!).

 Moving to Ohio will help this somewhat because travel won't be such a big deal, but with a sister-in-law in Texas and a brother in New York (who knows where the other near-college-graduate-siblings will end up) getting everyone together on the same day is ruffling some feathers.

 We'll probably do the whole shebang for 2006 and 2007 but my prediction is that we'll start taking turns and working in our own tradition by 2008.
 We'll see... :)

-<strong>House -</strong> Our house is listed on several sites ([FSBO](http://www.fsbo.com/detail_list.phtml?id=90492), [Craigslist](http://raleigh.craigslist.org/rfs/228626934.html), [MLS](http://realtor.com/Prop/1072082271)) and we've had three showings.
+**House -** Our house is listed on several sites ([FSBO](http://www.fsbo.com/detail_list.phtml?id=90492), [Craigslist](http://raleigh.craigslist.org/rfs/228626934.html), [MLS](http://realtor.com/Prop/1072082271)) and we've had three showings.
 Most of the feedback from the agents has been positive and we remain confident that our home will sell soon.

 As far as my transfer goes, we're planning to move as soon as our house sells, but no earlier than January 22 (Sarah's last day).
 We are actively looking at homes in the Aurora area (Ravenna, Kent, Streetsboro, Cuyahoga, Rootstown, etc.) and hope that the timing works out.

-<strong>Television -</strong> There's a some good TV out there this season.
+**Television -** There's a some good TV out there this season.
 The good: Lost, ER, The Office, Family Guy, Southpark, Prison Break (borderline).
 The so-so: House (House isn't funny any more, he's just mean and dumb), Standoff, Six Degrees.
-The horrible-you-should-not-have-<strong>un</strong>canceled-it: 7th Heaven.
+The horrible-you-should-not-have-**un**canceled-it: 7th Heaven.
 I've yet to render a verdict on Daybreak.
 It seems pretty good but the repetition is a little boring.

-<strong>Work - </strong>Work is going pretty well.
+**Work - **Work is going pretty well.
 Unfortunately, my predictions for my December schedule came true...I'm insanely busy.
 It's not as bad as it could have been but nearly all of my customers are trying to use up their 2006 budgets before the end of...2006.
 It's not unusual and there were a lot of proposals going out (hence the prediction), but it's still rough.

 There was a point where I was booked for 400 hours in December.
 To put that in perspective, given a little Christmas vacation time, I would have had to work 21 hours per day.
 Fortunately I'm waiting on several of my customers for approval so the actual demand has turned out to be about half of that.